 (Side Note: I’ve been to Vegas more than a dozen times and have been fortunate enough to make valuable connections with all sorts of influential people.

-So, if you are heading to Vegas and want to book some once in a lifetime experiences at a fraction of the cost, shoot me an email (bryce[at]10xtravel[dot]com or fill out the small contact form below) and I’ll happily introduce you to some of my contacts there.
+So, if you are heading to Vegas and want to book high end hotel suites, clubs, pool parties, etc. at a fraction of the cost, shoot me an email (bryce[at]10xtravel[dot]com or fill out the small contact form below) and I’ll happily introduce you to some of my contacts there.

 No up-charges, no fees, no BS.
 Just a connection to the people I use to make Vegas trips really shine.)